EMH333/EMH_Website/content/pages/infrastructure.md

 - Bitwarden - The best password manager.
 I use the premium version
 - TickTick - A fantastic task manger and todo list service.
 I use the premium version
 - GitHub - Git repository management for most all my projects
-- Google News - Stay up to date on general news
+- NPR - National Public Radio is a awesome neutral source for news
 - New York Times - College provides free subscription, great for general news and reading
 - HackerNews - Good for tech related news and info
+- Google News - Stay up to date on general news
 - ~~Twitter - I try to keep this tech related + some personal stuff~~ Nov 2022 Update: Removing my Twitter presence and working to follow the folks I want on other platforms
 - Instagram - Never post, always view (and like)
 - Snapchat - This used to be (and maybe still is) the de facto messaging app for college students